AlfianKamil9/capstone-project/README.md

 ﻿# BCare - Bangkit Capstone Project 2023 - [CH2-PS134]
 ![Alt text](https://github.com/AlfianKamil9/capstone-project/assets/113516282/ddf2137d-71ac-46cd-8c37-e949869c0a1c)
 This repository was created for documentation and a collaborative platform in the Bangkit Capstone Project 2023 Batch 2, this is a back-end repository that use Node.js and Google CLoud Platform.
+## What is BCare ?
+Baby blues are emotional symptoms that some mothers experience after giving birth to a baby.
+They can be attributed to significant hormonal changes during pregnancy and childbirth, marked by increased levels of estrogen and progesterone.
+Mothers undergoing baby blues may feel stressed, irritable, cry frequently, and find it challenging to care for their babies.

+Lack of social support, whether from close family, friends, or mental health professionals, can exacerbate a mother's symptoms of baby blues.
+In response to this challenge, we've developed a solution.
+Our approach involves detecting the symptoms of baby blues in a mother and promptly sending notifications to her closest family.

+`What are the advantages of your capstone project?` Early Detection of Baby Blues:
+We hope that our project can facilitate early detection of symptoms of baby blues in postnatal mothers to prevent this syndrome becoming more severe.
+Educational Component
+Our project provides information about baby blues and mental health issues through articles sourced from professionals, hopefully this project can contribute to increased awareness and understanding of baby blues syndrome.

 ## Our Teams
 | Cohort ID | Name | Roles | University |
 | ---    |  ---   | ---  | ---         |